JEFFREY ZERWEKH - EXECUTIVE DIRECTOR

 Brent Welling - Treasurer

-Brent joined the Berkeley Humane Society's Board of Directors in 2011.
-Brent has over 20 years of experience in the technology and financial services industries.
+Brent Welling has over 20 years of management experience in the technology and financial services industries.
 He currently works as the Senior Vice President and Chief Financial Officer for the Center for the Collaborative Classroom in Emeryville.
-Prior to this position Mr. Welling was CFO of FirstREX, a private equity firm in San Francisco specializing in real estate investments and mortgage backed securities.
-Previously, Brent was VP of Finance at QRS, Inc., a publicly traded software company in Richmond, California where he led all finance, strategic planning and M&A activities.
-Prior to QRS, Brent worked at the Pacific Telesis Group where he held management positions in Finance, Corporate Development and Strategic Planning.
-Brent started his career in management consulting at the firms of McKinsey & Company and later at Marakon Associates.
-He has also been involved in the non-profit sector, having provided consulting services to non-profit organizations in education.
+Prior to this position Mr. Welling was CFO of FirstREX, a private equity firm in San Francisco and before that he served as VP of Finance and Planning for QRS, Inc., where he led all finance, strategic planning and M&A activities.
+Prior to QRS, Mr. Welling was employed at the Pacific Telesis Group.
+He started his career in management consulting at the firms of McKinsey & Company and later at Marakon Associates.
+He has also been involved in the nonprofit sector, having provided consulting services to nonprofit organizations in education.
 Mr. Welling holds an MBA and a BS of Engineering from Cornell University.
 Brent lives in Lafayette, California with his wife Shereen (a veterinarian technician with Guide Dogs for the Blind) and his "mixed breed" rescue dog, Solo.

-Phil Kamlarz joined the Berkeley Humane Society's Board of Directors in May 2013.
+Phil Kamlarz joined Berkeley Humane's Board of Directors in May 2013.
 He has worked in the public/non profit sector for almost 40 years, over 36 years with the City of Berkeley.
 He retired in 2011 serving more than 8 years as the Berkeley City Manager.
 During his service he worked on several major projects including the construction of the new Berkeley Animal Care Serivices (Berkeley's public shelter) building.